PyMieDiff: A differentiable Mie scattering library: Limitations and perspectives

 \section{Limitations and perspectives}

-Here we list current limitations of PyMieDiff and possible future extensions: \begin{itemize} \item PyMieDiff is currently limited to homogeneous spheres and core-shell particles.
-In the future we may implement multi-shell spheres as well as 2D Mie theory for infinite cylinders.
-The latter are more challenging to implement with pure PyTorch autodiff support, as 2D Mie theory requires cylindrical Bessel and Hankel functions, for which it is technically more difficult to implement efficient recurrences. \item The recurrences currently require to be performed at double precision, which significantly slows down the code on consumer grade GPUs.
-In the future, more stable algorithms may be implemented such as logarithmic derivatives.\cite{majicNumericallyStableFormulation2020, zhangModifiedRecursiveTransfer2024} \item Vector spherical harmonics are currently implemented only for order $l=1$, which limits the field calculations to particles with spherical symmetry.
-We plan to add pure pytorch implementations of general vector spherical harmonics that could be used for field calculations of general T-matrices.
-A possible route could be to expand on NVIDIA's recent work about spherical Fourier neural operators.\cite{bonevSphericalFourierNeural2023} \item The current recurrences can become unstable in cases where many expansion orders are contributing to the response, for instance with very large particles or plasmonic/dielectric interfaces in larger particles.
-Be aware of these limitations.
-This could be mitigated in the future by implementing more stable algorithms, such as logarithmic derivatives recurrences.\cite{bohrenAbsorptionScatteringLight1998} \end{itemize}
+Here we list current limitations of PyMieDiff and possible future extensions: \begin{itemize} \item PyMieDiff is currently limited to isotropic materials and spherical (3D) particles.
+In the future we may implement support for tensorial permittivities as well as 2D Mie theory for multi-shell infinite cylinders. \item Vector spherical harmonics are currently implemented only for order $l=1$, which limits the field calculations to particles with spherical symmetry.
+We plan to add pure PyTorch implementations of general vector spherical harmonics that could be used for field calculations of general T-matrices.
+A possible route could be to expand on NVIDIA's recent work about spherical Fourier neural operators.\cite{bonevSphericalFourierNeural2023} \item While the logarithmic derivatives algorithm is very stable, there is one limitation in combination with vectorization: In a single batch of many concurrent evaluations, the Mie order required for the largest size parameter case is used for all calculations in that batch.
+This can in fact become unstable for \emph{small} particles, causing small size parameter cases in the batch to overflow and yield NaN results (``Not a Number'') for these cases.
+While this is not ideal, it is failing with a non-numerical result and will directly be noted by the user.
+A simple split of the batch into a smaller and a larger fraction suffices to make it work. \end{itemize}